gizur-ess-prabhat/jacc-dev/examples/redis-dns/README.md

 We can use `dig` for testing purposes.
 This does not require that we change the DNS of the machine we are using for the tests since we can use an alternate port in dig.

-Run: `dig @localhost -p 5353 dbserver.redis-dns.local A`
+Should give 10.0.0.1: `dig @localhost -p 5353 dbserver.redis-dns.local A`

+Should give empty answer: `dig @localhost -p 5353 dbserverrrr.redis-dns.local A`

+Should give empty answer: `dig @localhost -p 5353 dbserver.redis-dns.local MX`